Jessica Cunningham

-Jessica Cunningham (born 3 March 1987) is a businesswoman, actress, model and television personality, best known for competing in the 2016 series of The Apprentice, coming fourth.
+Jessica Cunningham (born 3 March 1987) is a businesswoman, actress, model, and television personality best known for competing in the 2016 series of The Apprentice, coming fourth.
 She is also known for her appearance as a contestant on Celebrity Big Brother 19.
 She is the owner of the online fashion company ProdigalFox and the operations director for a PR and marketing agency.

 Early life

 Jessica Cunningham was born in Dronfield, Derbyshire, England in March 1987.
 However, she was raised in Burnley, where her parents ran a second-hand store.
 They sent Cunningham to the private independent Westholme School in Blackburn, although she later switched to a state school, St Wilfrid's Church of England Academy, also in Blackburn.

 Cunningham has also worked as a stripper and pole dancer in clubs across Northern England, under the name Roxanne Fox.
-Earning £40 and £300 a night, and sometimes up to £1,000 a day, she has stated her parents are embarrassed but that she has no regrets over her past career.
+Earning £40 and £300 a night, and sometimes up to £1,000 a day, she has stated that her parents are embarrassed but she has no regrets over her past career.